Ireland's Ancient East

 Call the Glendalough Visitor Centre on +353 (0) 404 45325 to book a tour.
 The centre is unable to accept e-mail bookings.

 Just 90 minutes south of Dublin Airport, it's extremely easy to get to the Wicklow Mountains.
 Explore the ancient monastic village of Glendalough, a community first established in the 6th Century AD and visit Powerscourt Estate House and Gardens.
 Powerscourt Estate House and Gardens is one of the most popular tourist attractions located in Enniskerry, County Wicklow, just 15 minutes away from the hotel.
-This tour consits of Forest tracks and paths.
+This tour consists of Forest tracks and paths.

 Wicklow Mountains National Park